Reviews You Can Rely On

 No shock protection

 Although the Western Digital Elements shows similar speeds to most of the other HDD models, it was substantially slower than the best.
-It's also only offered in one to five terabyte versions.
-If you know that you need a lot of memory and want to write and read your data quickly, you will need to invest in a higher-performing drive.
-We are a bit wary of the construction of the Elements.
+It's also only offered in one to five-terabyte versions.
+If you need a lot of memory and want to write and read your data quickly, you will need to invest in a higher-performing drive.
+We are slightly wary of the construction of the Elements.
 While several other models boast rubber coating, metal plating, or actual shockproof certifications, this device seems to be a bit susceptible to damage if dropped on a hard surface.
 Despite our small list of flaws, we think the Western Digital Elements is a fantastic option for those shopping for a quality external HDD on a tighter budget.
+If you want a faster device with plenty of storage without paying top dollar, the Western Digital My Book is well worth a look.

 Read more: Western Digital Elements review